 In 2014-2016, Mari worked as a senior researcher in the project "Transnational MIgration in Transition: Transformative Characteristics of Temporary Mobility of People" (EURA-NET) (EU Seventh Framework Programme) in the School or Education in the University of Tampere.

-Mari is the president of the Finnish Anthropological Society, vice-chair of the IUAES Commission on the Anthropology of Tourism, host of the Lifestyle Migration hub and co-host of the network of India researchers of Finland.
+Mari is the president of the Finnish Anthropological Society, host of the Lifestyle Migration hub and co-host of the network of India researchers of Finland.
 In addition, Mari is a docent (adjunct professor) of social and cultural anthropology in the University of Helsinki.

 Lapsuudentutkimuksen seura (The Finnish Society for Childhood Studies)

 A radio interview of the EURA-NET project (in Finnish, Radio Moreeni March 2014)